-The Partition List is another helpful tool that enables you to get a clear-cut picture of the current state of the system hard disks/partitions.
-Partitions are sorted according to their starting position.
-For every item of the list there is the possibility to call the context-sensitive popup menu with available operations.
-Besides, the program provides detailed information on all hard disks/partitions found in the system including the following properties:
+The Disk and Partitions List is another helpful tool that helps to get a clear-cut picture on the current state of the system hard disks and partitions.
+All objects (disks, partitions, or blocks of free space) on the list are sorted according to their starting position.
+For every item there is the possibility to call a context-sensitive popup menu with available operations.

+The Disk and Partitions List provides detailed information on all hard disks and partitions found in the system including the following properties:

 - Name,

 - Volume label (if exists),

-- Partition type (Primary/Extended /Logical),
+- Drive letter,

 - File system type,

-- Size,
+- Volume size,

 - Amount of used and unused (free) space,

-- Start/End cylinder,

-- Start/End head,

-- Start/End sector

-- Free size in sectors/bytes

-- Active/Inactive attribute
+- Active/Inactive attribute,

-- Hidden/Unhidden attribute
+- Hidden/Unhidden attribute.